rakytap/sequential-quantum-gate-decomposer/README.md

 # Sequential Quantum Gate Decomposer (SQUANDER)

-The Sequential Quantum Gate Decomposer (SQUANDER) package provides a novel solution to decompose any n-qubit unitary into a sequence of one-qubit rotations and two-qubit controlled gates (such as controlled NOT or controlled phase gate).
-SQUANDER utilizes a new gate synthesis technique that applies periodic layers of two-qubit and parametric one-qubit gates to an n-qubit unitary such that the resulting unitary is 1-qubit decoupled, i.e., is a tensor product of an (n-1)-qubit and a 1-qubit unitary.
+The Sequential Quantum Gate Decomposer (SQUANDER) package provides a novel solution to decompose any n-qubit unitaries into a sequence of one-qubit rotations and two-qubit controlled gates (such as controlled NOT or controlled phase gate).
+SQUANDER utilizes two novel gate synthesis techniques reported in Refereces [1] and [2].
+(i) To synthesize general unitaries SQUANDER applies periodic layers of two-qubit and parametric one-qubit gates to an n-qubit unitary such that the resulting unitary is 1-qubit decoupled, i.e., is a tensor product of an (n-1)-qubit and a 1-qubit unitary.
 Continuing the decoupling procedure sequentially one arrives at the end to a full decomposition of the original unitary into 1- and 2-qubit gates.
 SQUANDER provides lower CNOT counts for generic n-qubit unitaries (up to n=6)  than the previously provided lower bounds.
+(ii) An adaptive circuit compression is used to optimize quantum circuit by the application of parametric two-qubit gates in the synthesis process.
+The utilization of these parametric two-qubit gates in the circuit design allows one to transform the discrete combinatorial problem of circuit synthesis into an optimization problem over continuous variables.
+The circuit is then compressed by a sequential removal of two-qubit gates from the design, while the remaining building blocks are continuously adapted to the reduced gate structure by iterated learning cycles.

 The SQUANDER library is written in C/C++ providing a Python interface via [C++ extensions](https://docs.python.org/3/library/ctypes.html).
 The present package is supplied with Python building script and CMake tools to ease its deployment.